Corn flour milling machine

 Stone mills driven by electric motors generate a lot of heat; it's a good idea to freeze the grain before grinding.

-"Most of nutrient’s concentration is higher in outer part of the grain, so differential milling or refining results in reduced nutrient content except starch[3]."
+"Mostly the nutrient concentration is higher in the outer part of the grain; so differential milling or refining results in reduced mineral, vitamin and phytochemical content except the starch[3]."

-Hominy chop contains most of the protein and fat, located in the maize germ.
+Hominy chop contains most of the protein and fat.
 Millers imply that it's what is left after the best part, the starch, has been taken out for human consumption.

-This is a contentious point; some would claim that the germ and bran are in fact the best parts.
+This is a contentious point; farmers would claim that the germ and bran are in fact the best parts.
 Without them the cornmeal is highly glycemic and fattening.

 The bran contains the fibre which is known to stimulate the growth of beneficial bacteria, the microbiome, in the colon.
 However it is considered a byproduct and most of it goes to animal feed[2].